rmamchyk/chatterbox/README.md

 # Chatterbox

-Chatterbox - is a chat application built by using MEAN stack technologies.
+Chatterbox - is a chat application built with MEAN stack technologies.